New Directors

 1. Tap into Your District Consultant

 Your State Library district consultant should be your first point of contact.
 They will be your mentor, teacher, advocate, and cheerleader.
 Reach out to them shortly after you start to schedule a new director orientation meeting.
-They will help you navigate State Library programs and resourcs, and will also make sure you are on the State Library email lists so you receive important updates.
+They will help you navigate State Library programs and resources, and will also make sure you are on the State Library email lists so you receive important updates.

 Find Your District Consultant